-If you are not quite ready to take on the expense of purchasing long boards, contact Dan Selke (at jazzSelke@aol.com) who is maintaining a "board loaner/donor" list and may be able to help.
+If you are not quite ready to take on the expense of purchasing long boards, contact the Grass Roots Commissioner.

 Timing counts!

 Summertime is a good time to organize and give players a chance to get used to the format.
 September 1st is the start of the ACC Grass Roots Season and ends May 31st when points are earned.
 However, a club can start at any time during the year.